Two arrested on weapons, drug charges in Moline

 MOLINE, Ill.
 (KWQC) - Two men were arrested Tuesday in Moline on weapons and drug-related charges.

-Around 5 p.m., detectives with Moline Police Department’s Special Investigations Group observed Alonzo Robert Cole, a 22, of Rock Island, and Thomas Erving Elijah-Hughes, 20, of East Moline in the west alley of the 1200 block of 15th Street.
+Around 5 p.m., detectives with Moline Police Department’s Special Investigations Group observed Alonzo Robert Cole, 22, of Rock Island, and Thomas Erving Elijah-Hughes, 20, of East Moline, in the west alley of the 1200 block of 15th Street.

 Detectives attempted to make contact with the men, who were in a Chevrolet Malibu, as part of an ongoing investigation.